DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 > **Q. How did you die?**
 > A. Invaders.

-Minodora is glad to provide the players with directions to Brother Marek’s preferred haunting place, <span class="citation">Q35.
-Upstairs Gallery (p.
+Minodora is glad to provide the players with directions to Brother Marek’s preferred haunting place, <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/argynvostholt#Q35UpstairsGallery">Q35.
+Upstairs Gallery</a> (p.
 138)</span>.
 She warns them, however, that Brother Marek prefers to remain within the Ethereal Plane wherever possible.
-To draw his attention, she advises, the players might wish to retrieve his holy book—which he kept in a leather satchel in his bedroom in the western chamber of <span class="citation">Q19.
-Ruined Bedchambers (p.
+To draw his attention, she advises, the players might wish to retrieve his holy book—which he kept in a leather satchel in his bedroom in the western chamber of <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/argynvostholt#Q19RuinedBedchambers">Q19.
+Ruined Bedchambers</a> (p.
 135)</span>—and read aloud one of the prayers contained therein.
 ## M5c.
 Southern Chambers
 <span class="citation"><em>This scene takes place in Chapter 7, Area Q19.</em></span>

-This area is largely as described in <span class="citation">Q19.
-Ruined Bedchambers (p.
+This area is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/argynvostholt#Q19RuinedBedchambers">Q19.
+Ruined Bedchambers</a> (p.
 135)</span>.
 However, add the following text to the end of the western room’s description:

 <div class="description">
 <p>Long, thick webs stretch from the eastern wall, down past the collapsed floor to the space below.
 Something seems to be protruding from the wall behind the webbing.</p>